CMURPH56/cmurph56.github.io/docs/_posts/2026-06-03-uptime-monitoring.md

 There are other paid features, that I did not pay much mind too.
 However, I did add domain registration monitoring on cammurphy.com.
 I do not think Cloudflare would miss notifying me about a potential registration lapse but a second check is nice.

 ### Yeah... but does it work?
-The feature list meets requirements.However, the service is worthless, if the product does not meet requirements.
+The feature list meets requirements.
+However, the service is worthless, if it does not work.

 The test:
 1. In the Cloudflare Dashboard  break DNS by setting the answer of the `blog` CNAME record to an empty target.